Cengage Offers Support to Those Impacted by COVID-19

 Examples of these efforts include:

-- U.S. Higher Ed: For college students at U.S. campuses that have closed, we are providing free access to all Cengage platforms and eTexts through Cengage Unlimited.
+- U.S. Higher Ed: For college students at U.S. campuses that have closed, we are providing free access to all Cengage platforms and eTexts through Cengage Unlimited for the Spring 2020 semester.
 We also are working with instructors to provide support as they move their classes online.
-Additionally, ed2go is providing free access to a selection of self-paced tutorials that community colleges and universities can offer free to students and staff, toolkits to make online education more accessible, and free courses to help partners foster remote work success among their own workforce. ed2go is also waiving course extension fees and providing free session transfers.
+Additionally, ed2go is providing free access through June to a selection of self-paced tutorials that community colleges and universities can offer free to students and staff, toolkits to make online education more accessible, and free courses to help partners foster remote work success among their own workforce. ed2go is also waiving course extension fees and providing free session transfers.
 For beauty and wellness students, Milady is offering complimentary access to MindTap for students currently enrolled in any U.S.-based beauty/wellness program.

-- U.S. K12: National Geographic Learning is providing all U.S. K12 teachers with free access to our learning platforms and eBooks.
+- U.S. K12: National Geographic Learning is providing all U.S. K12 teachers with free access to our learning platforms and eBooks for the remainder of the 2020 school year.
 Additionally, we will extend access where it is needed for current digital users and provide training and support for teachers transitioning to online teaching.